Are you an Auto A/C professional with an AU Number? If yes, then apply for an online trade account today!

 3.5 - Goods are supplied by Highgate on these Terms to the exclusion of anything to the contrary in the terms of the Customer’s order notwithstanding that any such order is placed on terms that purport to override these Terms.

-3.6 - Subject to clause 2.1, the sale between Highgate and the Customer and to the extent permissible by law, it is the Customer’s responsibility to ensure the Goods purchased are suitable and safe for the intended use and that the Customer has the necessary expertise to make this decision.
+3.6 - Subject to clause 2.1, the sale between Highgate and the Customer and to the extent permissible by law, it is the Customer’s responsibility to ensure the Goods purchased are suitable and compatible and safe for the intended use and that the Customer has the necessary expertise to make this decision.
 Highgate makes no representation as to the fitness for purpose in relation to the Goods or Services.

 4.1 - At Highgate’s sole discretion the Price shall be either:

 (a) as indicated on invoices provided by Highgate to the Customer in respect of Goods supplied; or

 (b) the Highgate’s quoted Price (subject to clause 4.2) which shall be binding upon Highgate provided that the Customer shall accept Highgate’s quotation in writing within thirty (30) days.